kentpmckinney/epi-capstone/README.md

 * User can adjust the quantity of ingredients in the list √
 * The only unit is grams √
 * User can remove items from the list √
-* Uses prop types
-* Has automated tests to validate data calculations

 ## Tools for Minimum Viable Product